lbryio/lbry.com/content/faq/youtube.md

 - Make sure the email saved in the application matches the email address on your [Sync Status Page](/youtube/status) - you can update this and make sure to verify via the email you receive (the email may not update but it will link together)
 - Click on the **Rewards** option from under Account in the sidebar.
 - Scroll to the "YouTube Reward" tile and click Get XXXX LBC.
-- If you met a particular subscriber threshold (minimum 1K subs, 10 videos), you should receive the appropriate amount of credits.
+- If you met a particular subscriber threshold (minimum 1K subs, 10 videos, and recent content), you should receive the appropriate amount of credits.

 ### I created a channel and/or published on my LBRY app, what do I do now?